Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps: Data Analysis

 The cleaning residuals can also be seen in the histograms of the pixel values in the four target CMB maps in comparison with the Planck 2018 PR3 \texttt{Commander} map\footnote{COM\_CMB\_IQU-commander\_2048\_R3.00\_full.fits} \citep{planck/04:2018}, shown in Figure \ref{fig:hist}.
 It is clear that there are a number of pixels that were not ideally cleaned, as indicated by the frequency differences in Figure \ref{fig:differencesr1}.
 In the case of the \texttt{Commander} CMB map, this is not surprising, since this product was not intended to represent the CMB with confidence near the Galactic plane.
 In our analysis, however, the few outliers are of concern, since our goal is to maximize the usable sky fraction.

 We conclude that we need to mask some pixels in the CMB maps that are outliers in the histogram and that did not clean well enough.
 We have four candidate CMB maps and each pixel should agree within the statistical errors between the four maps.
 We use this as a guide for masking.
 We construct a standard deviation based mask where we compute a standard deviation for every pixel across the sky in the four cleaned CMB maps after the initial cleaning.
-We then take the absolute value of the per-pixel standard deviations and include the pixels from the Sagittarius A region in the mask.
-We mask based on a percentage of total pixels.
+We then take the per-pixel standard deviations and include the pixels from the Sagittarius A region in the mask.
+We mask based on a top percentage level of the ranked standard deviations.
 We did this for a range of percentages of masked pixels, with the minimum at 0.5\% masked pixels up to 10\% or more of masked pixels.
+(In the end, all but one pixel from the Sagittarius A region would have been automatically added to the 1\% and higher masks.)

 The three histograms in Figure \ref{fig:stdvhist} show the pixel values for three different masking levels (0.5$\%$, 1$\%$, and 2$\%$ of pixels masked).
 As can be seen, the pixel-value distribution is completely dominated by CMB fluctuations, and the outlier pixels shown in Figure \ref{fig:hist} are removed.
 We recommend the 1\% masked CMB map, but we also conclude that the purity of the CMB map is not sensitive to this specific choice of masking, as seen in the histograms.
 Further quality tests using power spectra of the final cleaned maps, discussed in Section~\ref{sub:analysis}, also support this conclusion.